Leagas/flash_cards/README.md

 # todo

-Create basic app template and server route (render server side)
+Implement app routing for admin and main app.

 Think of some sort of random sort prio. e.g SET last selected